About the Professional Doctorate (DAcCHM)

 - Demonstrate skills of systems-based practice

-- Demonstrate all the competencies of the MAcOM.
+- Demonstrate all the competencies of the MAcCHM.
 (PLO1)

-- Be qualified to become a licensed practitioner of acupuncture and Oriental medicine.
+- Be qualified to become a licensed practitioner of acupuncture and Chinese herbal medicine.
 (PLO2)

-- Create, implement, and assess outcomes of a problem-based learning and quality improvement plan.
+- Create, implement, and assess outcomes of a practice-based learning and quality improvement plan.
 (PLO3)

 - Participate in integrative models of health care.
 (PLO4)

 Below contains comprehensive listings of the doctoral courses offered at AOMA.
 The doctoral courses are listed according the divisions of specialty of practice, inquiry, professionalism and leadership, and clinical practice.
-For each course, course number and name are listed, along with all co- and pre-requisite courses.
+Please refer the the porgram catalog for full description, credits and contact hours, and pre/co- requisite requirements.

 SP 6011 Advanced Clinical Assessment in Integrative TCM Practice